Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 ## Final Words

+I made this article based on a self study project I did as a third year programmer at Breda University of Applied Sciences for the Creative Media and Game Technologies bachelor.
 Thanks for reading my article.
 If you have any feedback or questions, please feel free to email me at <bogdan.game.development@gmail.com>.